rk-10/BoomCloud/README.md

 2. Python 3
 3. boto3 for python
 4. troposphere for python

-# Getting Started
-1. Follow the following commands to setup your aws credentials.
+5. Follow the following commands to setup your aws credentials.
    1. Create .aws dir in you home directory
       * `$ cd`
       * `$ mkdir .aws`